-In recent years response rates to the annual invitation have been significantly higher than they were in the 1980s, when on average just 15 per cent of UN member states participated.
-In the period 2002-2008, the response rate averaged 40 per cent.
-This increase was mainly attributed to the UNODA's efforts to promote the reporting process, supported by some member states, and to the introduction in 2002 of a simplified reporting form.4
+Despite the decrease in the response rate over the past few years, it is still significantly higher than it was in the 1980s, when on average just 15 per cent of UN member states participated.
+In the period 2002-2008 the response rate averaged 40 per cent.
+This higher rate was mainly attributed to the efforts of UNODA to promote the reporting process, supported by some member states, and to the introduction in 2002 of a simplified reporting form.6